Contents

 Coding Agents: Evaluation, Frameworks, and Code LLMs

 AI-assisted coding is fundamentally revolutionizing how we write software.
 From chatbots like ChatGPT to in-IDE copilots (GitHub Copilot, Cursor, Trae), and now fully autonomous agents capable of resolving issues independently (SWE-Agent, Devin), AI is shifting from mere Code Generation to full-scale Software Engineering automation.
-Software engineering involves far more than just writing code; it demands execution, debugging, vulnerability repair, tracing, writing documentation, and ensuring secure, trustworthy deployments.

-This post breaks down the core technologies and challenges of Coding Agents across three key dimensions: Evaluation, Agentic Frameworks, and Code LLMs.
+True software engineering involves far more than just writing code; it demands executing tasks, debugging, repairing vulnerabilities, tracing complex logic over long contexts, writing documentation, and ensuring secure, trustworthy deployments.
+This post breaks down the core technologies and challenges of Coding Agents in extreme detail across three key dimensions: Evaluation, Agentic Frameworks, and Code LLMs.

 1. Evaluating Coding Agents

-1.1 Early Benchmarks and Data Contamination
+1.1 Early Benchmarks and the Fatal Flaw of Data Contamination

 1.2 Finer-Grained and Anti-Contamination Benchmarks